Structural asymmetry as a fraud signature: detecting collusion with Heron's Information Coefficient: Experimental Results

 Figure \ref{fig:networks} demonstrates how the Heron coefficient progressively identifies corrupt agents.
 As the algorithm iterates, we can see that important corrupt nodes are maintained.
 These results corroborate our method's potential to detect colluding agents in real-world procurement data.

-To validate robustness, we tested the method across varying parameters and 100 random seeds, iterating until all HIC values reached zero, that is, the network dissolved.
+To validate robustness, we tested the method in 100 random seeds and varying parameters, iterating until all HIC values reached zero, that is, the network dissolved.
 The results were consistent, as seen in \ref{fig:acc}.
 With a lower percentage of corrupt agents, the method stopped faster.
 Networks with lower corruption levels (5\%, 10\%) maintained higher accuracy throughout, generally staying above 0.8.
 Furthermore, the method showed great final accuracy for networks containing up to 30\% corrupt agents, with the final iteration successfully identifying at least one corrupt agent in most cases.
-Performance remains stable across network scales, though optimization would be necessary for graphs exceeding 10,000 nodes.
+Performance remains stable across network scales, although optimization would be necessary for graphs exceeding 10,000 nodes.

 Scaling experiments on networks with up to 5,000 nodes (all generated with 10\% corrupt nodes across 100 seeds with the BWRN generator) revealed a fundamental structural principle.
 As shown in Figure \ref{fig:scale}, larger organizations exhibit reduced structural robustness during backbone extraction, precisely because our method successfully identifies their sparse, efficiency-optimized architectures.
 This inverse relationship demonstrates that covert networks create fragile organizational skeletons that rapidly fragment when key nodes are removed.
 The HIC's sensitivity to these optimized structures confirms its effectiveness in exposing the critical trade-off between scale and vulnerability in covert network design.